-As of April 6, 2018, we had a total 36 employees working in the United States and internationally.
-In the United States, we had 34 employees, two of which were working part-time, including 23 employees that work in our research and development department, 4 employees in our sales and marketing department, 3 employees that work in our manufacturing/logistics/fulfillment departments and 4 employees that work in our general and administrative department.
+As of January 30, 2018, we had a total 34 employees working in the United States and internationally.
+In the United States, we had 32 employees, including 22 in research and development, two in sales and marketing, five in manufacturing/logistics/fulfillment and three in general and administrative.
 Additionally, we had one sales employee in Japan and one logistics employee in Taiwan.
 None of our employees are currently covered by a collective bargaining agreement, and we have experienced no work stoppages.
 We consider our relationship with our employees to be good.